Arcatao

-Arcatao is a municipality and small town in the Department of Chalatenango, El Salvador.
+Arcatao is a district and small town in the Department of Chalatenango, El Salvador.

 Geography

 Arcatao is located 32 km east from Chalatenango at the border with the Republic of Honduras in a small valley between the mountains; La Cañada and Caracol.
 Rivers include the Sumpul River, Lempa River, Zazalapa River and the Guayampoque River.
 Its little villages are: Cerro Grande, Eramon, Las Vegas, Los Sitios, Teosinte and Los Filos.

 Demography

 Population: 800 inhabitants in 1992, 2,895 in 2004 and about 2,990 in 2007.

 Economy

 The principal source of income comes from the agricultural sector.
 With its temperate climate most of the year and the heavy rainfall during the winter season, the soil is rich in nutrients allowing the growth of many crops like; white corn, a variety of colored beans, rice, sugar cane, tomatoes, watermelons, squash, chayotes, cucumbers.
 Fruits include mangoes, cashews, jocotes, bananas, coconuts and paternas.
 Other industries are the manufacturing of iron implements, like; knives, machetes, shovels, etc., and manual artistic souvenirs.
 Also monetary aid received from relatives working outside of El Salvador.